bitovi/academy/src/typescript/typescript.md

 @body

+## Overview

+Google chose to write Angular in TypeScript to take advantage of its typechecking magic.
+While this may mean a bit of a learning curve for new Angular developers, this guide will cover the basics of TypeScript and work through examples to learn to harness the power of TypeScript.

 ## Outline

-Google chose to write Angular in TypeScript to take advantage of it's typechecking magic.
-While this may mean a bit of a learning curve for new Angular developers, this guide will cover the basics of TypeScript and work through examples to learn to harness the power of TypeScript.

-- Why We Like TypeScript
+- Why TypeScript - learning what TypeScript is and how to compile it.
-- IDE Setup & Support
+- IDE Support - configuring TypeScript and learning about different IDEs that help support TypeScript development.
-- Types
+- Types - basic types and how to enforce them.
-- Functions
-- Classes
-- Interfaces
-- Generics
+- Functions - how to annotate functions parameters and return values, different parameter types available, and how to bind ``this``
+- Classes - using classes and inheritance in TypeScript, explaining the ``constructor`` method, and using public, private, protected, and readonly modifiers.
+- Interfaces - writing Interfaces, setting optional properties, and the power of using Interfaces in Classes and Functions
+- Generics - explaining what Generics are, why they are useful, and how to create a linked list using Generics in TypeScript.